Foreign Wives of Indonesians

 Advice on legal status, nationality of children, schooling, immigration requirements, marriage regulations and family law, inheritance and other matters are shared freely amongst members.
 C4 is a member of Aliansi Pelangi Antar Bangsa (APAB), a group that is lobbying the Indonesian government to improve the laws and regulations that affect the lives of mixed marriage families.

-Communication amongst members of the group takes place through a Yahoo group.
-If you'd like to join, write to one of the contact persons above and ask that your name be added to the Yahoo group.
+Communication amongst members of the group takes place through a Yahoo group and a WhatsApp group.
+If you'd like to join, write to one of the contact persons above and ask that your name be added to the group.

 History of C4